-3.3.5.2 System Named Streams (Metadata)
+3.3.5.2 UDF Defined Named Streams (Metadata)

 A set of named streams is defined by UDF for file system use.
-Some UDF named streams are identified by the File Set Descriptor and apply to the entire file set (System Stream Directory).
-Others pertain to individual files or directories and are identified by the stream directory.
+Some UDF named streams are identified by the File Set Descriptor (System Stream Directory) and apply to the entire file set.
+These are called UDF Defined System Streams and are defined in section 3.3.7.
+Others pertain to individual files or directories and are identified by the Stream Directory of that particular file or directory.
+These are called UDF Defined Non-System Streams and are defined in 3.3.8.

-All UDF named streams shall have the Metadata bit set in the File Identifier Descriptor in the Stream Directory, unless otherwise specified in this document.
+All UDF Defined Named Streams shall have the Metadata bit set in the File Identifier Descriptor in the Stream Directory, unless otherwise specified in this document.
 All streams not generated by the file system implementation shall have this bit set to zero.